Ibrahim-Aldereni/reading-notes-2/code-301/class02.md

 - **What types of things can you pass in the props?**

+  Numbers, strings, functions

 - **What is the big difference between props and state?**

+  Props passed into the component and handled outside the component, but states handled inside the component.

 - **When do we re-render our application?**

+  When we change the state inside the application

 - **What are some examples of things that we could store in state?**

+  counter and form inputs

 ---

 ## Things I want to know more about:

 - When to use Lifecycle methods?
+- How to set state of a component?

 ## Sources: